jakekyee/huaweithing/README.md

 # Results

 This is optimized for speed.
-Plan S for Speed.
+Speeeeed.
+Although the algorithm does not necessarily produce an optimal result, the algorithm itself has been aggesively optimized for speed.

 For example, the final test file with over 200000+ operations runs in under 10 seconds with my algorithm, producing a valid sequence of operations.